Narendran-sec/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: ILAIYADEEPAN K
+Developed by: Narendran K
-RegisterNumber:  212223230080
+RegisterNumber:  212223230135
 */

 import numpy as np